-Students who will be attending Wisconsin Virtual Learning and have already completed one year or more as a student in WVL do not need to go through the open enrollment process again.
-You will be sent a registration packet for the following school year.
+Students who will be attending Wisconsin Virtual Learning, who have already completed a semester or more as a current student do not need to go through the open enrollment process again.
+You will be sent a notice to complete online registration through Skyward Family Access for the new school year.